haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 12 (+1)
 CHA
 12 (+1)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 303

 Saving Throws Dex +6, Con +11, Wis +7 Damage Resistances fire Senses darkvision 120 ft., passive Perception 11